Today, I wanted to talk to you about a sewing technique that I particularly like to use in my projects, especially for more delicate fabrics.

 - Prevents edges from fraying

-- Can replace lining in certain types of construction
+- Can replace lining in some types of garments

-- Useful for sensitive skin because you don’t feel the seam
+- Good for sensitive skin because you don’t feel the seam

-The English seam also requires some attention points.
-Indeed, this seam is not easy to make on curves, even impossible if the curve is very sharp.
-It is therefore made more in a straight line for the sides of the garment, shoulder seams, sleeve sides...
+The English seam also requires some attention.
+Indeed, this seam is not easy to sew on curves, even impossible if the curve is very sharp.
+It is therefore mostly done in straight lines for garment sides, shoulder seams, sleeve sides...

-For the English seam, you have to be meticulous.
-Indeed, you must make two straight seams (really straight) at the same distance and accept that it will take a little more time than a simple overlock stitch.
+For the English seam, you need to be meticulous.
+You must sew two straight seams (really straight) at the same distance and accept that it will take a bit more time than a simple overlock with a serger.

-The English seam is not done on thick fabrics because it creates a "small tube" inside the garment that could turn into an unsightly "big tube" in your seams if the fabric is thick.
+The English seam is not suitable for thick fabrics because it creates a "small tube" inside the garment that could turn into an unsightly "big tube" in your seams with thick fabrics.

 How to make it?